 Friday is named after the Teutonic goddess of love, fertility and beauty, Freya.
 In Latinate languages, this day is named after the Roman goddess Venus, who had similar responsibilities.
 Finally, Saturday is named after the planet Saturn.

-11 Responses to “Days: A History Of Time”
+11 thoughts on “Days: A History Of Time”